-Let’s face it, work can be a real pain in the… well, you know.
-Between the pushy boss, obnoxious colleagues, unrealistic deadlines, and being overworked, it’s no wonder we’re all a little stressed out.
+Let’s face it, work can be a real challenge for most people.
+The daily grind often brings with it deadlines, meetings, and unexpected obstacles that can be downright overwhelming.
+Between the pushy boss, obnoxious colleagues, and being overworked, it’s no wonder we’re all a little stressed out.

 Tip #1: Take a break.
 If you’re feeling overwhelmed, step away from your work for a few minutes.
 Go for a walk, grab a coffee, or even just close your eyes and take some deep breaths.
 A short break can help to clear your mind and reduce stress.